Frequently Asked Questions

 Fragrance-Free Policy

 Please do not wear any products that contain fragrance to sessions, including perfumes, colognes, scented lotions or hand sanitizers.
-Health conditions like asthma, migraine headaches, chemical sensitivities, and allergies are worsened by contact with fragrances, so if you are unsure whether a product is too fragrant to wear, please err on the side of caution and leave it off.
+Health conditions like asthma, migraine headaches, and allergies may be worsened by contact with fragrances, so if you are unsure whether a product is too fragrant to wear, please err on the side of caution and leave it off.

 Sick Policy